Magic Kingdom Christmas Holiday Events

 TheMouseForLess Magic Kingdom Tips

-Mickey If you’ll be visiting the Magic Kingdom during the very busy week between Christmas and New Years, here are a few tips to make your visit go smoother.
+If you’ll be visiting the Magic Kingdom during the very busy week between Christmas and New Years, here are a few tips to make your visit go smoother.
 If you’re driving, note where you are parked; parking lots can get jammed-packed during this time of year.
 If you’re staying at a Disney resort, by all means, use Disney transportation to the park.
 Arrive at the park early; park closures in the early afternoon are highly possible.
 Use the Walt Disney World Railroad upon entering the park to circumvent the crowds on Main Street USA.
 Make sure that you’ve made dining reservations well in advance if you’ll be eating a sit-down meal in the park.
 Even if you’re planning on just grabbing quick-service food, eat at off-hours when the crowds are likely to be less.
 Those staying at Disney resorts may want to plan on returning to their resorts late afternoon for a bite to eat and a nap – then return to the park and enjoy the late hours (into the wee hours of the morning) when crowds are diminished.
 If you’re visiting on New Year’s Eve, follow the advice on our New Year’s Eve page as it differs slightly.
 Don’t plan on making your park day all about the rides.
-It’s also a great time of year to enjoy some of the less popular rides like Country Bear Jamboree, Hall of Presidents and Carousel of Progress.
+It’s also a great time of year to enjoy some of the less popular rides.
+These include attractions like Country Bear Jamboree, Hall of Presidents and Carousel of Progress.
 Allow plenty of time for restroom visits; there will be lines!
 Enjoy yourself and take in some of the special entertainment and shows offered this time of year.
 Be patient and polite, everyone is likely to be a little frazzled by the crowds.

-Mickey Mickey’s Once Upon a Christmastime Parade and Minnie’s Wonderful Christmastime Fireworks Show will begin running in November for the enjoyment of those attending Mickey’s Very Merry Christmas Party, but won’t be available for general public viewing until approximately a week before Christmas.
+Mickey’s Once Upon a Christmastime Parade and Minnie’s Wonderful Christmastime Fireworks Show will begin running in November for the enjoyment of those attending Mickey’s Very Merry Christmas Party, but won’t be available for general public viewing until approximately a week before Christmas.
 The trade off for waiting until after Mickey’s Very Merry Christmas Parties to see the special holiday parade and fireworks in the park for free is that you’ll be viewing it during one of the busiest times of the year at the Magic Kingdom.
 In addition, Mickey’s Once Upon a Christmastime Parade will run as an afternoon parade.
 The daytime performance of the parade lacks the special lighting and ambiance watching the parade on Main Street U.S.A. at night lends, as snow gently falls from the sky.
 If at all possible, try to see this parade at least once during Mickey’s Very Merry Christmas Party where it is a completely different experience.

-Mickey Be on the lookout for some great treats this holiday season at Main Street Confectionery, Big Top Treats, and other locations throughout the park.
+Be on the lookout for some great treats this holiday season at Main Street Confectionery, Big Top Treats, and other locations throughout the park.
 Spotted previous years were Santa hat cupcakes, snowman or snowflake caramel apples, reindeer cake pops and a souvenir popcorn bucket.

-Click if you are curious about holiday events at Epcot, Disney’s Hollywood Studios, Disney’s Animal Kingdom, Disney Springs, and the Disney Resort Hotels.
+Click if you are curious about holiday events at EPCOT, Disney’s Hollywood Studios, Disney’s Animal Kingdom, Disney Springs, and the Disney Resort Hotels.